sampath4292/ecommerce-microservices-app/readme.md

 # 🛒 Event-Driven E-Commerce Microservices

-> A production-style e-commerce backend demonstrating **Microservices Architecture, Event-Driven Communication, Apache Kafka, ActiveMQ, PostgreSQL, and the Saga Pattern**.

-This project is designed to demonstrate how a traditional e-commerce application can be decomposed into independently deployable services while maintaining consistency across distributed transactions.

----

 ## 📌 Overview

 The system is built using an **event-driven microservices architecture** where each business capability is isolated into its own service and maintains its own database.